Taller-de-Programacion-1-1C2024-GRUPO1/TP-Jazz-Jackrabbit-2/client_src/SDL2pp/README.md

   need to manually check return code after each function call)
 * Method overloading, default arguments, method chaining allow shorter and cleaner code
-* Move semantics support, which allow you to store SDL objects in containers and pass/return them by value without noticeable overhead
+* C++11 move semantics support, which allow you to store SDL objects in containers and pass/return them by value without noticeable overhead

 Set of functional extensions above SDL2 is also available: